 Campus Housing: Expenses related to paying rent for off-campus housing, or to reimburse housing costs and living expenses due to relocation.

 Food: Expenses related to buying groceries, or to reimburse meal costs associated with finding noninstitutional alternatives.

 Moving/Shipping: Expenses associated with the closure of residence halls, such as moving, shipping, and storage fees.

 Technology: Expenses related to the purchase of technology needs for distance learning, not limited to computers, printers, software, and internet access.

 Transportation: Expenses related to unexpected transportation costs (e.g., returning from study-abroad, moving off campus, returning home) or prepaid bus, subway, or commuter rail passes.

-Students who are eligible to receive CARES Act emergency grants will be notified via email.
-By accepting the funds, students are confirming they incurred expenses related to the disruption of campus operations due to coronavirus.
+Students receiving federal emergency grants were notified via email.
+By accepting the funds, students are confirming they incurred expenses related to the disruption of campus operations due to Coronavirus.

 A copy of the Q1 2022 Quarterly Budget and Expenditure Report may be obtained here.